A brief look at the rare earth elements market and how to start investing in the sector. Read on to learn the basics.

 As mentioned, each REE has different pricing and supply and demand dynamics.
 However, there are definitely overarching supply and demand trends in the sector.

-Perhaps most notably, China accounts for the vast majority of the world’s rare earths supply.
-As the world’s leading producer, China accounted for 120,000 MT of produced rare earths in 2018, with Australia coming in a very distant second at 20,000 MT.
+Perhaps most notably, China accounts for the vast majority of the world’s rare earth element supply.
+As the world’s leading producer, China accounted for 132,000 metric tons (MT) of produced rare earths in 2019, with the US coming in a very distant second at 26,000 MT.

 The Chinese monopoly on rare earths production has created problems in the rare earths metals market in the past.
 For instance, rare earths prices in the global market spiked in 2010 and 2011 when the country imposed export quotas.